 7. Chatbots and Conversational Marketing

 Conversational marketing uses automated, real-time conversations to move buyers through marketing and sales funnels.
 AI-powered chatbots and rule-based systems engage customers on websites, social media, and messaging apps, providing instant answers, guiding users, and collecting valuable data.
 This approach scales personalization, making every customer feel heard and understood, 24/7.
-From Sephora's beauty advice bot to Domino's pizza ordering assistant, these tools turn passive browsing into an active dialogue, making them powerful interactive marketing examples.
+From Sephora's beauty advice bot to Domino's pizza ordering assistant, these tools turn passive browsing into an active dialogue, making them effective interactive marketing examples.

 Strategic Breakdown: How It Drives Engagement